Skip to main content

 Our facilities

-Our distributed electricity sets its quarterly record in 2025, reaching 62,577 GWh
+Our distributed electricity sets its record in the first half of 2025 with over 124,000 GWh

 Renewable energy

-Iberdrola's renewable generation during the first three months of the year reached 25,222 GWh, 5% more than the same period last year.
-Meanwhile, the Group's total renewable capacity stands at 44.675 MW.
+Iberdrola's own generation has reached 66,300 GWh during the first six months of the year, 2.3% more than in the same period of the previous year.
+Meanwhile, the Group's total renewable capacity has exceeded 45,000 MW for the first time.

-We reached maximums in electricity distributed by the Iberdrola Group at the end of the first quarter of 2025, reaching 62,577 GWh, according to the energy balance sheet data [PDF] presented on 11 April to the National Securities Market Commission (CNMV).
-This good operational performance of the networks business is due to the growth in electricity demand in all the areas where the company operates, such as Spain, the United Kingdom, the United States and Brazil, as well as the greater electrification of the economy.
+We reached maximums in electricity distributed by the Iberdrola Group at the end of the first half of 2025, exceeding 124,000 GWh, according to the energy balance sheet data [PDF] presented on 11 July to the National Securities Market Commission (CNMV).
+The growth has been particularly notable in the United Kingdom, where distributed energy has increased by more than 30%, exceeding 20,000 GWh, thanks to the integration of the British distributor ENW.
+In Spain, distributed electricity increased by 2.5% to 44,871 GWh in the first half of the year.

 (*) Note: Total MW under management.
 For operational purposes IFRS 11 is not being applied.